liqiaofeng1990/liqiaofeng1990.github.io/_pages/about.md

   - /about.html
 ---

-<p style="text-align:justify;">I currently work as a postdoctoral associate at MIT.
-I am working on physics-informed deep learning and uncertainty quantification.
-We develop interpretable deep-learning-based techniques for solving physical problems.
-In our research, we emphasize the role of interpretability and generalizability, and hope by incorporating these features data-driven modeling techniques eventually achieve robust characterization and uncertainty quantification of dynamical systems.</p>
+<p style="text-align:justify;"> I am currently serving as a ZJU100 Young Professor in the Department of Mechanical Engineering at Zhejiang University.
+Our group, Physical and Computational Intelligence (PCI) group, will be focusing on understanding the fundamental principles of intelligence and building intelligent systems from what we learn.
+I am actively looking for self-motivated postdocs, graduate students, exchange students, and undergraduate researchers to join our group.
+Kick-off projects include developing interpretable and generalizable deep learning architectures and methods for solving physical problems, and deep learning-based metamaterial design.
+By the end of the year 2024, we will extend our research scope to robotics-structure interaction.
+If you are interested in joining the group, please do not hesitate to contact me at lqf1990@zju.edu.cn .</p>

 <!-- News and Updates
 ------